geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 - How much information could have been extracted form the airborne geophysical data?

-- Can we differentiate between kimberlite units based on multiple physical properties?
+- Can we differentiate between kimberlite units based on multiple physical property distributions obtained from inversions of various airborne geophysical data sets?